kopperino/LangGraphLab/README.md

 ## Features

-- Step-by-step Examples: A variety of example workflows showcasing different use cases of LangGraph.
+* **Workflows:** A variety of example workflows showcasing different use cases of LangGraph.
-- Multi-Agent Systems: Implementations of collaborative AI agents using LangGraph.
+* **Agents:** Implementations of individual AI agents.
-- No External API Dependency: Examples focus on running locally without requiring external API keys.
+* **Multi-Agent Systems:** Implementations of collaborative AI agents using LangGraph.
-- Modular & Extensible: Easily modify and extend the examples for your own projects.
+* **LLM Techniques:** Examples demonstrating advanced techniques for working with large language models.

 ## Getting Started